ElgSoft/ElgEditorScripting/README.md

 OnAssetCreated, OnAssetRemoved, OnAssetRenamed, OnAssetSelectionChanged, OnAssetSelected, OnAssetDeselected

 ## Config Context
-Tthe Config Context let you read/write to config ini files in the "Project/Config/" folder by specifying the Config filename and the config section.
+The Config Context let you read/write to config ini files in the "Project/Config/" folder by specifying the Config filename and the config section.

 ![ConfigContext](https://elgsoft.com/Images/EditorScripting/CC_ReadInt.png)<br>
 Examples can be found in EW_EditorContexts_Config.